 Interfaith Food Pantry of the Oranges (orangesfoodpantry.org)

-Volunteers are needed to pick up donated food (from our IFPO partners Panera Bread, Goldberg’s Bagels, and Sonny’s Bagels) as well as staff the Food Pantry on Wednesdays from 8:15-11:30am except the first week of each month.
+Volunteers are needed to pick up donated food (from our IFPO partners Panera Bread, Goldberg’s Bagels, Sonny’s Bagels, and Whole Foods) as well as staff the Food Pantry on Wednesdays from 8:15-11:30am except the first week of each month.
 TSTI is responsible for the 4th Wednesday of each month, and helpers are needed other Wednesdays mornings too.
 Adults, teens, and children over 5 (with parental supervision) are welcome.
+Opportunities are offered throughout the year to help in other ways at other times, including staffing food drives on weekends, participating in food packing events like End Hunger 3.6, helping with prep the Sunday before our Thanksgiving distribution, and collecting new toys for Holiday distribution.

 Please contact Janet Schwamm or call 973-379-2533.